MinliLiao/DSN25-AE/README.md

 bash build_benchmarks.sh
 ```
 This script also sets up the run directories.
-If you are compiling SPEC 2017 with GCC 10 or later and wrf, cam4 and pop2 fail compiling, please add "-fallow-argument-mismatch" to line 204 of `spec_confs/aarch64_17.cfg` (see https://www.spec.org/cpu2017/Docs/faq.html#Build.08).
+If you are compiling SPEC 2017 with GCC 10 or later and wrf, cam4 and pop2 fail compiling, please add `-fallow-argument-mismatch` to line 204 of `spec_confs/aarch64_17.cfg` (see https://www.spec.org/cpu2017/Docs/faq.html#Build.08).
+If omnetpp exits with error in application output, please compile with C++ standard 14 by inserting `620.omnetpp_s:  #lang='CXX'` and `PORTABILITY   = --std=c++14` after line 157 of `spec_confs/aarch64_17.cfg`.

 ## Compile and run